Raimondas-Alisauskas/-DemandAndSupply/README.md

 #### Stage 1:
 - [x] Scope and Time requirements will be met in the  Answer.
 Done.

+Current version have to be run with **TestRun** in the test folder.

 - Composition vs inheritance application structure has been considered.
-Composition structure has been choosen, but after some readings it will be changed to inheritance based structure.
-Work is ongoing at this stage.
+Composition structure has been choosen, but after some readings it will be changed to inheritance based structure. **Work is ongoing** at this stage.

 #### Stage 2:
 - [ ] Price and Priority requirements will be met.